PJungkamp/yoga9-linux/README.md

   - infrastructure for custom sensors: [0003-HID-hid-sensor-custom-Allow-more-custom-iio-sensors.patch](kernel-patches/0003-HID-hid-sensor-custom-Allow-more-custom-iio-sensors.patch)
   - ambient light: [0005-IIO-hid-sensor-als-Use-generic-usage.patch](kernel-patches/0005-IIO-hid-sensor-als-Use-generic-usage.patch)
   - proximity/HPD: [0006-IIO-hid-sensor-prox-Use-generic-usage.patch](kernel-patches/0006-IIO-hid-sensor-prox-Use-generic-usage.patch)
+These are in mainline since Linux 6.3, but seem to be broken due to a Intel ISH/hid-sensor-hub/hid-sensor-custom regression in Linux 6.5.
 - The ACPI can also control the keyboard backlight setting (Off/Low/High/Auto) but I have not written a patch for that yet.
+Initial support has been merged into Linux 6.6, Linux 6.7 or 6.8 should contain a working driver for the keyboard backlight control from the operating system.

 ## Bug Reports